Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 ## 3. Running an Experiment

-To run any experiment (eg. Single Flow case),
+To run any experiment (eg. Single Flow case), configure two servers as the sender and the receiver, and install the requisite kernel and tools on both of them.
+Then

 1. At the receiver,